IamNigelFrancis/i-am-nigel-francis/README.md

 # My Learning Tracker

 A complete log of my web development skills, learning, resources, highlights, interests, and everything to do with my learning.
-It's a way to keep track, organise, and share my learning.
+Keep track, organise, and share my track! 🥰

-For my full portfolio click [IAMNIGELFRANCIS](https://iamnigelfrancis.com/projects.html) and my development through the eyes of [TRELLO](https://trello.com/b/OIZp4RNd/development)
+For my full portfolio of projects to date [IAMNIGELFRANCIS](https://iamnigelfrancis.com/projects.html) and my development planner through the eyes of [TRELLO](https://trello.com/b/OIZp4RNd/development)

 ## Skills